jonovate/quizzy/Question_1_2/README.md

 >        - Create a DB to accumulate different family events: DB name == 'events'
 >        - Using the 'events' DB, create a field to accumulate different types
 >            of events: Thanksgiving , Potluck , Birthday .
->        - Each event should should contain the following relevant fields:
+>        - Each event should contain the following relevant fields:
 >            Name , Food , Confirmed , Sign Up Date .
 >        - Data to be added to each field:
 >            Names: John Jay; Sandy Ess; Tom Tee; Tina Tee.